cloudwalker2020/HurricaneVR-Docs/docfx_project/manual/sockets.md

 - Each [HVRGrabbable](xref:HurricaneVR.Framework.Core.HVRGrabbable) requires a subclass of [HVRSocketable](xref:HurricaneVR.Framework.Core.Sockets.HVRSocketable) that has a matching filter to validate it.
   - One [HVRSocketable](xref:HurricaneVR.Framework.Core.Sockets.HVRSocketable) can be assigned to a grabbable object.

+## Grabbable Detection

+Each socket requires atleast one [HVRTriggerGrabbableBag](xref:HurricaneVR.Framework.Core.Bags.HVRTriggerGrabbableBag) referenced to detect grabbable objects.
+If a reference to an existing [HVRTriggerGrabbableBag](xref:HurricaneVR.Framework.Core.Bags.HVRTriggerGrabbableBag) is not provided, one will be added to the socket game object on start.

+Requires trigger colliders to detect objects.

 ## Framework Provided Filters / Socketables

 ### Scriptable Object Based Filtering